-So I think you all know that I love to read.
+I love to read.
 However, as my children have gotten older, I have realized that my insatiable desire for books hasn’t necessarily been genetically transferred to them.
 What is up with that?

 Then I realized that I was buying them books that I would have liked to read at their age, and those weren’t the books that they wanted to read.
 When I was a tween, I lived in a world of Nancy Drew, Anne Shirley, and the March sisters.
 And even though I have put both Little Women and Anne of Green Gables into their Summer Reading bins year after year, they don’t usually read them.
-Chloe is the exception, and though they aren’t her go-to books yet, I think she’ll be a Jane Austen and L.M.
+My middle daughter is the exception, and though they aren’t her go-to books yet, I think she’ll be a Jane Austen and L.M.
 Montgomery fan a few years down the road.
 She loved The Secret Garden, anyway, so I have hope.

 I have finally realized that all children love to read, but some of them haven’t found the right books yet.
 So if your child doesn’t seem to like reading, keep trying.
 Eventually they’ll fall in love with a book and won’t be able to put it down.
 And that will be the greatest day ever.

 So, without further ado, here are four awesome fantasy book series that got my tween girls to really love reading.
-(Also, I’m pretty sure that boys would enjoy at least the first two, and maybe even the others!)
+(Also, I’m pretty sure that boys would enjoy at least the first two, and probably even the others!)

 1. Percy Jackson by Rick Riordian.